Ven. Lopon Osels BiographyClique aqui para PortugeseWords by Lopon Osel on Good Ethics (in Tibetan Text)

 Nagarjuna said: If someone were to fall from the peak of the king of all mountains, although this may seem impossible for the mind to comprehend, it could still occur.
 If through the Lama’s kindness, a beneficial teaching is received, Even if liberation is not desired, it could still occur.

 Lopon Osel had a profound interest in Dharma study, but his family’s plans were to have him working in family activities and then to marry.
-However through an extraordinary circumstance, Lopon eventually got the permission of his family to become a monk and was very happy to be able to study the Dharma.
+However through an extraordinary circumstance, Lopon eventually got the permission of his family to enter to monastery and was very happy to be able to study the Buddhist philosophy Dharma.
 Lopon Osel relates, “At around nine years old, I became seriously ill and was confined to bedrest for 15 days so that I could recover.

 On the night of the twelfth day, I had a night-vision where Dilgo Khyentse Rinpoche, who was to become my root teacher, appeared to me.
 In the center, sat Dilgo Khyenstse surrounded by countless numbers of identical emanations flying around the central wisdom-image.
 I tried to tell my parents what I was seeing but they insisted that nothing was there.
 I had never met or seen a picture of His Holiness Dilgo Khyentse Rinpoche before and although at the time I did not recognize who the great lama that appeared to me was, now whenever I see a picture of my Guru, I always remember the first time I saw him that night as a young boy.”